 In this RNA, members of the PRC 7 sought to provide a descriptive account of Central Texas based on multiple datasets to address the following questions: What do we know from datasets?
 And what could be perceived as a concern from data?
+Most data presented is available at a county level upon request (contact the PRC to make a request).
 As datasets were examined, several concerns were made visible by illustrating county level extremes (e.g., the highest percentage in dropout rate), including:

-- Perceptions of marijuana as harmful have decreased among college students and adolescents. - Alcohol and Marijuana were the primary substances for which people sought DSHS treatment. - There were more drug arrests than arrests related to alcohol. - There are more prescriptions than people (1.3 prescriptions per person). - Social support association score for region 7 were greater than the state average score. - The number of homeless kids per school for region 7 is lower than the state average per school.
+- Perceptions of marijuana as harmful have decreased among college students and adolescents. - Alcohol and marijuana were the primary substances for which people sought DSHS treatment. - There were more drug arrests than arrests related to alcohol. - There are more prescriptions than people (1.3 prescriptions per person). - Social support association scores for region 7 were greater than the state average score. - The number of students as polled by the TSS, Texas School Survey, who say none of their friends use marijuana, tobacco, or alcohol has increased greatly in the last few years. - Percieved access to alcohol (and to a lesser extent marijuana and tobacco) has dropped in the last few years among students polled by the TSS. - Percieved danger of alcohol, marijuana and prescription drugs among students polled by the TSS has decreased since 2014. - Current and lifetime use of alcohol and prescription drugs has decreased some, while marijuana has stayed the same.